33 Free Things to Do in Kansas City

 Ernie Miller Nature Center

-Bring your hiking gear or biking equipment out to Olathe for outdoor adventures at Ernie Miller Park and Nature Center, the perfect way to spend a day in Kansas City's beautiful, natural environment.
+Bring your hiking gear out to Olathe for outdoor adventures at Ernie Miller Park and Nature Center, the perfect way to spend a day in Kansas City's beautiful, natural environment.
 Explore educational exhibits, bird-watch with friends, trail-blaze through the environment and so much more.

 Kaleidoscope is a free art studio that combines the creative genius of Hallmark with the magic of imagination to create a space for kids to express themselves.
 Independent art sessions allow children of all ages to create with bows, cardboard, melted crayons and more.